amitopenwriteup/wsl-ansible/patch.md

 1. Why is `state: present` used in the baseline but `upgrade: dist` in the patch playbook?
 2. What are the two jobs of `checksum` in `get_url`?
-3. Why do `hosts` and `serial` use `-e` variables rather than `group_vars`?
+3. Why does `serial` use an `-e` variable rather than living in `vars.yml`?
 4. What does a `rescue` section do to the failed state of a host, and why do we call `fail` inside it?
 5. Why are handlers ordered "validate, then restart"?
 6. Which flag detects drift without changing anything?
 Which shows exactly what would change?
 7. Why does `check_mode: false` appear on read-only `command` tasks?
-8. Your prod ring is patched during the day but must reboot at night.
+8. Your fleet is patched during the day but must reboot at night.
 How do you do that with the same playbook?

 <details>
 <summary>Answers</summary>

 1. The baseline must keep the system at a **defined** state without unplanned upgrades.
 Upgrades are a deliberate, controlled action in the patch playbook.
 2. Integrity verification of the download, and drift enforcement (re-download only when the local file's hash differs).
-3. They are play-level settings, resolved before per-host variables exist, so they must come from extra vars or the play.
+3. It is a play-level setting, resolved before host variables are applied, so it must come from extra vars or the play.
 4. `rescue` clears the failure, so the host would look successful.
 Calling `fail` re-raises it so `any_errors_fatal` can stop the rollout.
 5. If the config is invalid, validation fails and restart never runs, so SSH is not restarted with a broken config.
 6. `--check` and `--diff`.
 7. Commands are skipped in check mode.
 Read-only commands whose output later tasks depend on must still run.
-8. Set `patch_allow_reboot: false` in the ring's `group_vars` for the day run, then run again in the window with `-e patch_allow_reboot=true`.
+8. Leave `patch_allow_reboot: false` (the default) for the day run, then run again in the window with `-e patch_allow_reboot=true`.

 </details>